sporto/elm-tutorial/en/02-elm-arch/03-messages.md

 # Messsages

-We create an application using Html.App that was just static Html.
-Let's create an application that responds to user interaction using messages.
+In the last section, we created an application using Html.App that was just static Html.
+Now let's create an application that responds to user interaction using messages.

 ```elm
 module Flow exposing (..)